intersystems-community/iris-multi-model-api-template/README.md

 and send the put request to:
 ```
-localhost:52773/crud/persons/5
+localhost:52773/crud/multi/object/5
 ```

 # Testing DELETE request

 For delete request this REST API expects only the id of the record to delete.
-E.g. if the id=5 the following DELETE call will delete the record:
+E.g. if the id=5 the following DELETE call will delete the record via the MODEL you want:

 ```
-localhost:52773/crud/persons/5
+localhost:52773/crud/multi/object/5
+localhost:52773/crud/multi/sql/5
+localhost:52773/crud/multi/keyval/5
 ```

 ## How to start coding